‘Trevor Noah: Afraid Of The Dark’ Debuts On Netflix

 — Trevor Noah (@Trevornoah) November 18, 2016

 Trevor Noah recently talked about Donald Trump in an interview with The Daily Beast.
-Noah, who has said before that he would like to have Trump as a guest on The Daily Show admitted that it would likely never happen as “Trump is in a world where he truly only wants to associate himself with people that like him.”
+Noah, who has said before that he would like to have Trump as a guest on The Daily Show, admitted that it would likely never happen as “Trump is in a world where he truly only wants to associate himself with people that like him.”

 He also criticized the president for his avoidance of a question about anti-Semitism.